The Chariot Empires

 ¨ Israelites: While never wealthy enough to support a large standing army, they were able to summon respectfully large numbers through their use of a compulsory rotating citizen levy, with active duty for one month of the year and the other time being held as reservists.
 It was primarily an infantry army, mainly due to the financial inability to purchase and maintain large numbers of war horses.

-The blade on the kopesh is both partly curved and straight and comparatively thin and long.
-That is a weapon that requires a high degree of specialized skill to produce, and the Egyptians would seem to have produced them in mass quantities.
+The blade on the kopesh is both partly curved and straight, and comparatively thin and long.
+This is a weapon that requires a high degree of specialized skill to produce, and the Egyptians would seem to have produced them in mass quantities.
 It is a poor weapon for single combat, but excellent for a line of soldiers in a mass formation.
 I also disagree with those who see the kopesh as a slashing weapon.
-The very reason to the off-angle of the curve is to put the maximum amount of cutting force forward of the user’s swing, but in the middle of the blade.
-This diminishes its slashing power but makes it a very effective chopping sword.
+A true slashing blade carries its curve on the outside of the swing, allowing the edge to glide across the target in a long slice.
+The kopesh, like the later kukri of the Gurkha, curves inward, which pulls the target into the blade and concentrates the strike into a forward chop.
+This diminishes its slicing power but makes it a brutally effective chopping sword.
+But you must stand very close to your opponent.

 The Canaanites had neither the military organization to put such a weapon to effective use, nor the wealth to employ a dedicated team of highly trained specialists to build and maintain such weapons.
 It is far more likely that they used the straight broad shortsword found throughout the rest of the world at the time.
 The shortsword is both cut and thrust weapon, far less expensive to produce, and is more resilient to damage in battle.